Do I Need to Register For GST in Malaysia?

 Taxable turnover means the total value of taxable supplies for a period of twelve months excluding the amount of GST.

-The determination of taxable turnover for GST registration purposes has to include all supplies of goods and services which are taxable, i.e. standard rated supply, zero rated supply, deemed supply as well as disregarded supply.
+Effective on 01 January 2017, the determination of taxable turnover for GST registration purposes has to include all supplies of goods and services which are taxable, i.e. standard rated supply, zero rated supply, deemed supply as well as disregarded supply.
 However, the following taxable supplies will not be included:

-(a) disposal of capital assets;
+(a) disposal of capital assets due to cessation of business;

 (b) imported services;